-‘Just Watch Me Rise’ – Farrell Confident he Emerges Victorious From Fight of the Year Contender - Irish Boxing
+‘Just Watch Me Rise’ – Farrell Confident he will beat Murphy and Steal the Show - Irish Boxing

-‘Just Watch Me Rise’ – Farrell Confident he Emerges Victorious From Fight of the Year Contender
+‘Just Watch Me Rise’ – Farrell Confident he will beat Murphy and Steal the Show

 Ruadhan Farrell [3(1)-0] thinks his BUI Celtic featherweight title fight with Colm Murphy [4(1)-0] could be a Return of the Mick show stealer and then some!

-‘Ruddy’ takes on his old amateur rival and MHD stable mate on a stacked Michael Conlan undercard at the SSE Arena on August 6- and believes the eight-round dust-up is a guaranteed barnburner.
+‘Ruddy’ takes on his old amateur rival and MHD stable mate on a stacked Michael Conlan undercard at the SSE Arena this Saturday- and believes the eight-round dust-up is a guaranteed barnburner.

 The Belfast fighter is confident the domestic title fight will be the standout bout on a card that includes interesting fights for Conlan, Padraig McCrory and Tyrone McKenna, among others, in fact, he predicts it will be in the mix for Irish Fight of the Year by the time the Irish Boxing Awards come around.